Kuly14/frontrunning_bot/README.md

 # MEV Frontrunning Bot written in Rust

-This bot is very simple.
-It tracks mainnet transactions if they have some data so if it's some kind of contract call, the bot will launch a mainnet-fork, it will try to replicate the tx there and if it's profitable it will run the transaction on mainnet with higher gas than the intiail transaction.
+This bot is straightforward.
+It tracks mainnet transactions, if the underlying transaction is a contract call with Input>10 bytes, the bot will try to replicate the transaction on a mainnet fork.
+If the tx is profitable, it will then run it on mainnet.

-I didn't test it on mainnet since I'm too cheap to loose some ether on the contract deployment, but if you want give it a try.
+I did not test it because I am too cheap to lose some ether on the contract deployment, but if you want, give it a try.

-Before you do so definitelly implement flashbots so you won't get frontrun frontrunning xD.
+Before you do so, implement flashbots so you will not get front-run frontrunning xD.

 # Disclaimer

-This is untested software only use it if you know what you are doing.
+This is untested software.
+Only use it if you know what you are doing.